daniel309/openpages-db-export/README.md

 Designed to run periodically as job (CP4D scheduled job, cron, ...).
 Loads the query result into a shadow table so that the previous import iteration is still available for querying while the update job is running.
+Also uses Db2 bulk insert API for best throughput.

-Parameters are environment variables (TABLE, QUERY), configuration is in the .py itself.
+Parameters are environment variables (TABLE, QUERY), the configuration is in the .py itself.
-The idea is to create one job instance per query so that the export can run in parallel per table/query combination.
+The idea is to create one job instance per query so that the export can run in parallel per table/query combination if needed.

 Throughput I measured is about 10k rows per 30s.
-There should be no limit on result size of the query, everything is streamed and batched, no intermediate result materialisation happens.
+There should be no limit on result size, everything is streamed and batched, no intermediate result materialisation happens.

 # Useful Links and Background Information